-A smartwatch can track your sleep stages right from your wrist and give you sleep quality score after assessing various parameters such as heart rate, blood oxygen level, movements while sleep, etc. Based on this sleep quality score, many smartwatches can also give some suggestions to improve the quality of your sleep.
+A smartwatch can track your sleep stages right from your wrist and give you a sleep quality score after assessing various parameters such as heart rate, blood oxygen level, movements while sleep, etc. Based on this sleep quality score, many smartwatches can also give some suggestions to improve the quality of your sleep.

 10. Fall Detection

-Fall detection is a life-saving feature available only in premium smartwatches like Apple, Samsung and Garmin.
+Fall detection is a life-saving feature available only in premium smartwatches like Apple, Samsung, and Garmin.
 If it detects a hard fall, then these devices activate an Emergency alert.
-If you do not deactivate emergency alert within a few seconds, the smartwatch will contact the Emergency department with your current location.
+If you do not deactivate the emergency alert within a few seconds, the smartwatch will contact the Emergency department with your current location.